 Let’s get started!

-Google Workspace – Best for collaboration and teams
+1. Google Workspace – Best for small teams and professionals

-Leading off the list is Google Workspace, it’s basically a paid version of Gmail where it’s ad free, you get a suite of tools and they don’t collect data on you:
+Leading off the list is Google Workspace, it’s basically a paid version of Gmail and associated apps where it’s ad free.
+Another key selling point is that because you’re paying for Workspace, Google does not collect data on you:

 Google Workspace customers own their customer data, not Google.